Xixaus/SI-CE/docs/chemstation-api/file-protocol.md

 This communication protocol is adapted and enhanced from the excellent work by the Cronin Group at the University of Glasgow.
 The original implementation can be found at: [https://github.com/croningp/analyticallabware/tree/master/AnalyticalLabware/devices/Agilent](https://github.com/croningp/analyticallabware/tree/master/AnalyticalLabware/devices/Agilent)

-Our implementation extends this foundation with additional error handling, timeout management, and CE-specific optimizations.
+Our implementation extends this foundation with additional error handling, timeout management, and CE-specific optimizations for improved reliability and functionality.

 ---

 ## How It Works

-### Communication Architecture

 The protocol operates through two files that act as communication channels between Python and ChemStation:

-- **Command File** - Python writes commands here
-- **Response File** - ChemStation writes responses here
-- **ChemStation Macro** - Monitors and executes commands continuously

-### Step-by-Step Process
+### Communication Flow

 1. **Command Writing**: Python formats the command with a unique number and writes it to the command file
-2. **Macro Polling**: The ChemStation macro continuously monitors the command file every 200 milliseconds
+2. **Macro Monitoring**: The ChemStation macro continuously monitors the command file every 200 milliseconds
-3. **Command Detection**: When a new command is detected (higher number than previous), the macro reads it
-4. **Execution**: The macro sends the command to ChemStation's Command Processor for execution
+3. **Command Execution**: When a new command is detected, the macro reads it and sends it to ChemStation's Command Processor
-5. **Response Writing**: Results are written to the response file with the matching command number
+4. **Response Writing**: Results are written to the response file with the matching command number
-6. **Response Reading**: Python reads the response file and matches the response to the original command
+5. **Response Reading**: Python reads the response file and matches the response to the original command

+### Architecture Benefits

+- **Reliability**: File-based communication eliminates connection timeouts and port conflicts
+- **Bidirectional**: Full command and response capabilities with proper synchronization
+- **Error Handling**: Comprehensive error detection and automatic retry mechanisms
+- **Cross-Platform**: Works consistently across different Windows versions and ChemStation releases

 ---

-## Command Format and Structure
+## Command Format and Examples

 ### Basic Commands (No Return Value)